RTX 5090 vs RTX 4090 specs comparison – how do these flagship GPUs differ on paper?

 Nvidia has an excellent video showing the differences between DLSS technologies that you can view below.

 But how does this compare against the RTX 4090?
-Put simply, the 4090 has DLSS 3.5, which is a less advanced version of the tecnology.
-This gives the 5090 the edge.
+Put simply, the 4090 has DLSS 3.5, which is a less advanced version of the technology.
+This gives the 5090 the edge, and there are plenty of DLSS 4 games already planned to offer the 50 series, so much opportunity to thrive.

 Other features include Reflex 2, which is the latest Nvidia technology designed with reducing latency in mind.
-This is a bit of secret weapon when it comes to first person shooters in particular, as latency can mean the difference between victory and crushing defeat.
+This is a bit of a secret weapon when it comes to first-person shooters in particular, as latency can mean the difference between victory and crushing defeat.

 By reducing latency and using a feature called ‘Frame Wrap’, using The Finals as an example, Nvidia claims you can reduce latency by 75% overall.

-Reflex 2 will debut on the RTX 50 series, and then be made available later on other RTX cards via an update.
-If you don’t fancy waiting or you’re a competitive gamer, I’d say it’s another reason to go for the RTX 5090.
+Reflex 2 will debut on the RTX 50 series and then be made available later on other RTX cards via an update.
+If you don’t fancy waiting or are a competitive gamer, I’d say it’s another reason to go for the RTX 5090.

 RTX 5090 vs. RTX 4090 – price comparison